huggingface/hub-docs/docs/hub/datasets-viewer.md

 Every dataset is auto-converted to the Parquet format.
 Click on [_"Auto-converted to Parquet"_](https://huggingface.co/datasets/glue/tree/refs%2Fconvert%2Fparquet/cola) to access the Parquet files.
 Refer to the [Datasets Server docs](/docs/datasets-server/parquet_process) to learn how to query the dataset with libraries such as Polars, Pandas or DuckDB.

+You can also access the list of Parquet files programmatically using the [API](./api#endpoints-table): https://huggingface.co/api/datasets/glue/parquet.

 ## Very large datasets

 For datasets >5GB, we only auto-convert to Parquet the first ~5GB of the dataset.